TYDev01/Defi-Price-Metrics/README.md

 4. **Somnia storage** – Somnia stores the latest payload per hash.
 Any reader that knows the schema ID + key can fetch it.
 5. **Dashboard polling** – `useSomniaStreams` hashes the same keys found in `NEXT_PUBLIC_PAIR_KEYS`, polls Somnia every 3 seconds, and updates the Zustand store.
 Until a Somnia value exists, it calls DexScreener once to seed the UI with live data.
 6. **UI rendering** – Components such as `PairList`, `PairStats`, and `/pair/[id]` read from the store to animate prices, display compact liquidity/volume, and chart history.
+7. **Telegram digests (optional)** – When configured, the bot buffers the freshest values for each pair and ships a Telegram summary every five minutes.

 ## 📁 Project Structure